 The Solicitation Agent and its affiliates have from time to time provided or may provide certain commercial banking, financial advisory and investment banking services to the Issuer and its respective affiliates for which they have received or will receive customary fees, commissions or other remuneration.
 In the ordinary course of business, the Solicitation Agent and its affiliates may at any time hold long or short positions, and may trade for their own account or the accounts of customers, in the debt securities of the Issuer, including the Notes and, to the extent that the Solicitation Agent or its affiliates is an Owner of Notes, it may deliver Consents pursuant to the terms of this Consent Solicitation Statement.
-The Solicitation Agent and its affiliates and provide services to them in the ordinary course of business, including without limitation the provision of investment banking services and the making of bank loans.
+The Solicitation Agent and its affiliates may from time to time in the future engage in future transactions with the Issuer or its respective affiliates and provide services to them in the ordinary course of business, including without limitation the provision of investment banking services and the making of bank loans.